-- Find and examine your juvenile code provisions governing "hearings" and/or "adjudications" How soon after the filing of petition must your juvenile judge hold a hearing? - What "findings" is the judge required to make ("juvenile delinquent," "juvenile offender," "status offender," "family-in-need-of-services," etc.)? - What "standard of proof" is required to prove that a youth is a "juvenile delinquent" or "juvenile offender," etc. (e.g., "proof beyond a reasonable doubt"?
+- Find and examine your juvenile code provisions governing "hearings" and/or "adjudications."
+How soon after the filing of petition must your juvenile judge hold a hearing? - What "findings" are the judge required to make ("juvenile delinquent," "juvenile offender," "status offender," "FINS," etc.)? - What "standard of proof" is required to prove that a youth is a "juvenile delinquent" or "juvenile offender," (e.g., "proof beyond a reasonable doubt")?